dmfrodrigues/feup-lpoo-proj/docs/README.md

 The following figure shows how the pattern's roles were mapped to the application classes.

 ![](images/factory-elementview.svg)

+All these classes can be found in file [TerminalArenaView.java](../src/main/java/com/pacman/g60/View/TerminalArenaView.java)

 #### Consequences
 This use of the Abstract Factory pattern allows us the following benefits: